ajzanotti/alanzanotti.com/_drafts/Sending-Mail-Using-Telnet.md

 ## A Simple Message

 Before you can send an email to your best friend John, we need to know where the message is going to be sent.
-Assuming that John's email is jdoe@example.com, we can do that by looking up the mail exchanger (MX) records for the domain part of his email address.
+Assuming that John's email address is jdoe@example.com, we can do that by looking up the mail exchanger (MX) records for the domain part of his email address.
 The MX record is a type of DNS resource record that maps a domain name to a list of message transfer agents (MTAs) __CITATION__.

 Dig is an excellent tool for querying DNS.
 The following command will query DNS for any MX records associated with the example.com domain: